-8 percent of companies provide a gross-up to their CEOs and CFOs (consistent with the previous year's study).
-A majority of companies (67 percent) do not provide any form of excise tax protection.
+6 percent of companies provide a gross-up to their CEOs and CFOs (down from 9 percent in the previous year's study).
+A majority of companies (75 percent) do not provide any form of excise tax protection.

 The prevalence of these provisions for CEOs and CFOs is illustrated in the chart to the right: